kubernetes/minikube/docs/configuring_kubernetes.md

 ## Selecting a Kubernetes version

 minikube defaults to the latest stable version of Kubernetes.
-If you need something different, you can use the `--kubernetes-version` flag, for instance:
+If you need something different, you can use the `--kubernetes-version` flag, for example:

-  * `--kubernetes-version=v1.10.13'
+  `minikube start --kubernetes-version=v1.10.13`

 minikube follows the [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/), though we also make also make every effort possible to support two additional minor releases.
 As of April 2019, minikube supports the latest builds of:

 * v1.14 (default)